alexewerlof/micromustache/README.md

 If you need to separate the rendering of a value from the template, there's no way to do it natively.
 For example if you want to generate a template programmatically, you cannot use the Template literals.

+Also this library allows you to refer to variables that are not in the scope and compile a template and will resolve those values lazily and/or at a different context.

-**Q. I want "INSERT SOME MUSTACHE FEATUE HERE" but it's not available in MicroMustache.
+**Q. I want "INSERT SOME MUSTACHE FEATURE HERE" but it's not available in MicroMustache.
 Can I add it?**

 A. Make an issue first.
-The goal of MicroMustache is to be super tiny and while adressing the most important use-case of Mustache.
+The goal of MicroMustache is to be super tiny and while addressing the most important use-case of Mustache.
 If there's something that is terribly missing, we may add it, otherwise, you may fork it and call it something else OR use MustacheJS.